 Storage classes and PV size for AKS clusters

-Astra Control Service uses Azure NetApp Files as the backend storage for Azure Kubernetes Service (AKS) clusters.
+Astra Control Service supports Azure NetApp Files as the storage backend for Azure Kubernetes Service (AKS) clusters.
 You should understand how choosing a storage class and persistent volume size can help you meet your performance objectives.

 Service levels and storage classes

 Azure NetApp Files supports three service levels: Ultra storage, Premium storage, and Standard storage.
 Each of these service levels are designed for different performance needs:

 - Ultra storage